 How Do I Enable Microphone In Garageband

-The microphone that I’ve been using is a Zoom H2, which is a very old piece of equipment, I think it’s around 10-11 years old now, however, I use it as a microphone all of the time, because it still works.
+The microphone that I’ve been using is a Zoom H2 which is a very old piece of equipment.
+I think it’s around 10-11 years old now, however, I use it as a microphone all of the time because it still works.
+(The Zoom H6 from Amazon is a much better option these days if you need a mic for recording outside your studio).

 How you plug it in and set it up, depends on what kind of microphone you’re using.